 (323) 970-3113

-Why Studio City Ducts Need Attention
+Why Studio City Ducts Need Specialized Care

 Los Angeles has specific duct contamination issues that make professional cleaning more important here than in many other cities.
 Wildfire events push fine particulate matter and combustion byproducts into home duct systems even when windows are closed, because HVAC systems draw outdoor air through gaps in the building envelope.
 Standard filter replacement alone does not address contamination that has settled inside ducts and on coil surfaces.